 For further information and to apply, please see the module application form).

 2021 to 2022 academic year (assessed and unassessed options available)

 The following courses are available as standalone CPD modules at University of Glasgow during the 2021 to 2022 spring/summer semester:

-- Data Mining And Machine Learning I: Supervised And Unsupervised Learning (Odl)
+- Data Mining and Machine Learning I (Part 2): Machine Learning Methods for Unsupervised Learning

 All modules are delivered online.

 Please visit the University of Glasgow website for module dates and to book your place.

 Applications for these modules need to be made:

 - 5 weeks before the start date for student learners (assessed module)

 - 1 week before the start date for non-student learners (unassessed module)